manthanugemuge/QR-Code-Generator/README.md

 # QR Code Generator
+A Simple QR Code Generator using Basic Html, CSS, Javascript & QR Code Generator API.

 ## About The Project

-A simple web application which will generate a QR Code.
+A Simple web application which will generate a QR Code.

 ## Tech Stacks Used